-If you have a car or two spending a lot of time sitting idle in your garage, you can learn how to rent out your car and put your vehicles to work for you.
+If you have a car or two spending a lot of time sitting idle in your garage, why not rent your car and put it to work for you?

-How to Rent Out Your Car: Turo vs. Hyrecar vs. GetAround
+How to Rent Out Your Car: The Best Car-Sharing Apps

-If you’re interested in how to rent out your car, here are your 3 options:
+If you’re interested in how to rent out your car, these four options should help you get started.

 Founded in San Francisco in 2009 as RelayRides, the company went national in 2012 and re-branded as “Turo” in 2015.